Safety at Sea – Refresher Course

 - Fire prevention and advanced fire fighting practical exercises

-- Medical first aid and medical care theory and practical work with suitablequalified medical professionals
+- Medical first aid and medical care theory and practical work with suitable and qualified medical professionals

 Trainees completing the course will gain hands on experience together with theoretical training in above areas, and will also include reasons and need for such training.
 Gain a better understanding of practical issues both with STCW requirements.

-The course is open to seafarers who are required by the STCW convention and whom are assigned specific duties and responsibilities contained in the convention.
+The course is open to seafarers who meet the requirement as set in the STCW convention and national administration, and whom are assigned specific duties and responsibilities contained in the convention.